PONTE VEDRA BEACH, Fla. — Jason Day wanted to win The Players Championship so badly that he wasn’t going to let anything stop him.

 Not the super slick greens that nearly derailed him Saturday.
 Not the three muffed chips that turned potential birdie into a unsettling bogey as he made the turn Sunday.
 And certainly not the best field in golf.

-With another command performance, Day put his stamp on No. 1 in the world by never letting anyone closer than two shots in the final round, playing bogey-free on the back nine of the TPC Sawgrass for the fourth straight day and closing with a 1-under 71 for a wire-to-wire victory in The Players Championship.
+With another command performance, Day put his stamp on No. 1 in the world by never letting anyone closer than two shots in the final round, playing bogey-free on the back nine of the TPC Sawgrass for the fourth straight day and closing with a 1-under 71 for a wire-to-wire victory.

 “If I walk away with a double bogey there, I let everyone (back) in the field,” he said.
 “I was right there next to the green in two and felt like an amateur chopping my way to the pin.
 That putt was probably the most crucial putt of this tournament for me.”